percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

 ## Troubleshooting:

-### Busy TCP ports

- If the default port numbers are already in use, the scripts will fail and log an error message in **trace_error.log** in the project root folder.
+### GDB Server Issues

+ If the terminal window closes right away, it is probably because another instance is still open.
+ Close all previous windows and try again.

+ If you see an error like "Error in initializing ST-LINK device.
+Reason: ST-LINK DLL error." this might be because the previous GDB server instance was closed down abruptly, e.g. manually closing the terminal window.
+ In this case, wait a minute and try again.

+ If you have other issues, check for a log file named **trace_error.log** and inspect the error message there.

+ It might be that some of the default port numbers are already in use.
+The TCP socket "bind" operation then fails, which is logged to trace_error.log.
- In this case, open **settings.py** and try a different port number for the setting mentioned in the error message.
+ In this case, open **settings.py** and try a different port number for the port setting mentioned in the error message.

- If changing the port number in settings.py, make sure to read the associated comments.
- Most have corresponding settings in "the other end", i.e. in the STM32CubeIDE debug configuration or in the Tracealyzer settings, and they need to match.
+ Make sure to read the associated comments for the port settings.
+Most have corresponding settings in "the other end" that also needs to be updated, i.e. in the STM32CubeIDE debug configuration or in the Tracealyzer settings.

 ### Missed Events
  Missed events are detected and reported by Tracealyzer.
 In case you see Missed Events, make sure